 - Use a spam blocking solution to help reduce the number of phishing messages your employees need to deal with.
 While many phishers have become more sophisticated, plenty are still keeping it simple enough to be stopped automatically.

+We hope you will efficient in spotting a phishing attempt with these tips.
 At Symmetric IT Group, we appreciate the importance of secure workplace practices.
 If you’d like to learn more about phishing, and how we can help stop it from hurting your business, reach out to us at (813) 749-0895.
+If you would like more information about we can help keep hackers at bay, check out our information security page.